GoTeamEpsilon/OpenEMR-Cloud/v1-CloudFormation/chapters/05-Administration.md

 Ohio (us-east-2) has reliability problems with Elastic Beanstalk deployments from CloudFormation that have not yet been resolved.
 You could replace EFS with a vanilla NFS server, and then you'd be able to deploy in a foreign region if you updated the mappings accordingly, but doing so will introduce a single-zone point of failure that EFS doesn't share.

+### How much will OpenEMR cost to operate per month?

+Amazon's cost calculator* suggests US$135/mo for the immediately obvious resources as configured; discounts of forty to sixty percent are possible via the purchase of long-term reservations.
+Assuming 25% inflation for ongoing fees like storage and IO, we have $170/mo before the cost of any Amazon support contract.
+This is only an estimate, and we would appreciate hearing about actual bills under production loads.

+_* In us-east-1.
+Other regions will tend to be more expensive._

+### How can I monitor my costs?

+You can always browse your monthly bill-to-date in your billing dashboard &mdash; click on your name in the upper-right corner of any AWS console page, next to the region.
+(You may need to [activate billing access](https://aws.amazon.com/premiumsupport/knowledge-center/iam-billing-access/) for your IAM user before you're able to see this information without your root credentials.)

+Alternatively, you may configure a billing alert, which will let you know if your projected expenses are higher than you expect them to be.

+1. Click on **Services**, then **CloudWatch**, then **Alarms**, then **Billing**, then **Create Alarm**.
+2. Click on **Billing Metrics**, then **Total Estimated Charge**.
+Click the check-box beside "Currency", then click **Next**.
+3. Name and describe the alarm, then set the threshold **&gt;=** to "200", or your preference.
+4. Under **Actions**, click the small link called "New List".
+In the box that appeared below, enter your email address, and in the box above that (currently filled with "Enter a topic name here...") enter "BillingAlerts".
+Click **Create Alarm**.
+5. Don't forget to click on the subscription in your email!
+Take a moment to do so, and then click **View Alarm**.

+_Note that if you're using partial-upfront reserved instances, the front-loaded first-day-of-the-month billing will skew the 'projected expenses' because the projections don't take into account the singular nature of the expense._

 ## DEPLOYMENTS AND MAINTENANCE

 ### How do I deploy custom changes to my cloud?